mrcycling/modx-static-page-generator/README.md

 Notes:

-Need to create homepage/index file, can not use default resource #1 supplied with MODX, as that defaults to index.php and will not create an index.html file for use on the static website.
+:small_orange_diamond: Need to create homepage/index file, can not use default resource #1 supplied with MODX, as that defaults to index.php and will not create an index.html file for use on the static website.

-If media queries are used in the style section on a page, then they need to be single lined to avoid being corrupted due to white space removal by the minifying process:
+:small_orange_diamond: If media queries are used in the style section on a page, then they need to be single lined to avoid being corrupted due to white space removal by the minifying process:
 ```
 @media only screen
 and (min-device-width : 600px)